 - Personal essay

 - Students who are non-native English speakers must also submit English proficiency test scores, either TOEFL or IELTS (see below for required minimum and recommended score)

 *An original copy must be sent directly from the recommender.
 At least one letter should be from a mathematics or science teacher.

 English Proficiency Tests

 Since the academic program at Technion International is taught entirely in English, applicants are required to demonstrate their English proficiency before they enroll.
 Applicants from high-schools where English is not the primary language of instruction are required to submit official copies of their scores on the TOEFL (Test of English as a Foreign Language) or an equivalent test, such as the IELTS (International English Language Testing System), the SAT Reasoning, or ACT Plus Writing Test.

 |TOEFL- Internet Based Test (IBT)||85||80|

-Candidates applying from the USA or from high schools taught according to the American system, must take a standardized test (SAT or ACT) before applying.
+Candidates applying from the USA, or from high schools taught according to the American system, must take a standardized test (SAT or ACT) before applying.
 Technion International has minimum test score requirements for the math section as detailed below.
-Those who take subject tests may send their results in as well.
+Subject tests are also accepted.